"It doesn't matter what he does, he will never amount to anything."

 Albert Einstein's teacher to Einstein's father, 1895

-Harsh lights flooded a draped corpse on the stainless steel table, but Dr. Avicenna Arceneaux interacted well with dead people.
-A stat autopsy in the early hours was an oxymoron, just a blip at the beginning of Avit’s epic day.
+Harsh lights flooded a draped corpse on the stainless steel table in an otherwise dimly lit pathology lab.
+A stat autopsy in the early hours was an oxymoron.

 “Who died?”
-Avit downed the last of his coffee and pitched the cup into the recycle bin.
+Dr. Avicenna Arceneaux downed the last of his coffee and pitched the cup into the recycle bin.

 “Who didn’t?”
-Mathieu, a massive man of indeterminate age, yawned as he arranged surgical instruments on a nearby cart.
-“How does a grunt rate this kind of attention?”
+Mathieu Boden, a massive man of indeterminate age, yawned as he arranged surgical instruments on a nearby cart.
+“Why does a grunt rate this kind of attention?”

-“Must have some secrets.”
-Avit was a hot mess of glaring potential but the opaque half-moon scar at the apex of his cheekbone and his biomimetic artificial eyes were always the off put.
-The gun metal gray discs, transparent enough to show the ladar sensors operating within, recorded measurements, charted, and compared against normal findings within a matter of seconds.
-His technical ocular prosthetics were incredibly efficient, but made him appear cool, detached.
+Avit shrugged.
+His rough cut face could be described as handsome, but the opaque half-moon scar at the apex of his cheekbone and his biomimetic artificial eyes were always the off put.
+His technical ocular prosthetics, gun metal gray discs, were transparent enough to show the ladar sensors operating within.
+Incredibly efficient, the sensors recorded measurements, charted, and compared against normal findings within a matter of seconds, but made Avit appear cool, detached.

 “Let’s see.”
 Avit activated the remote drone and pulled back the drape.